OlaYZen/plex-discord/README.md

 LANGUAGE = en
 ```
 ### [Plex]
-Add your plex url, username and find your [plex token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
+PLEX_URL: This is where you local server goes.

+PLEX_TOKEN: This is where you plex token goes.
+To find your Plex token follow [this instruction](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

+SPECIFIC_USERNAME: That is your Plex Username.

 ### [Discord]
-Add your Discord client id from your [Discord Application](https://discord.com/developers/applications)
+DISCORD_CLIENT_ID: This is your discord dev application client ID.
+Copy yours from [here](https://discord.com/developers/applications)

 ### [Settings]
-Add your reverse proxy url in the settings.
-If you want you can change the lenght of the random numbers generated for ALBUM_COVER_URL_LENGTH.
-The values will be in album_cover_ids.json
+ALBUM_COVER_SIZE: Here you can set the size in pixel of the album cover size.
+Recommended to be not to big.
+This improves the Discord album displaying performance.

+ALBUM_COVER_URL: This is where your reverse proxy url goes.

+ALBUM_COVER_URL_LENGTH: This is how long the random album ID will be inside of `album_cover_ids.json`

+PLATFORM_PRIORITY: Here you can change the priority of what player you want.
+This includes Plexamp and Web.
+If both platforms are playing the priority will show in discord.

 If you do not want a reverse proxy, you can setup a free image uploader service and rewrite the code to work with that.
 Examples are imgur.

 ### [Logging]
-Here you can change the name of the log file and what type you want to log.
+LOG_FILE: Here you can change the logfile name.

+LOG_LEVEL: Here is what type of info you want to log.

 ### [Language]
-Here you can change the language of the Discord Rich Preferance.
+LANGUAGE: Here you can change the language of the Discord Rich Preferance.
 You can easily add more languages to `translations.ini`

+---

 # NGINX:
 ### Default